Domestic

 Understanding Domestic Violence Charges

-- Presence of Minors: Whether children were present during the alleged incident.
+Whether children were present during the alleged incident can escalate charges and affect custody proceedings.

-- Existing Orders: Whether any protective or restraining orders were already in effect.
+Whether any protective or restraining orders were already in effect at the time of the alleged act.

 Penalties for Domestic Violence in California